m-ku66/Proxii/README.md

 ---

 **Note**: Proxii is a work in progress.
 This is version 0.1.0 with core functionality complete.
 Future updates will bring additional features, integrations, and improvements.

-Built with ❤️ for developers who want control over their AI tools.